kardeiz/reservations-connector/README.md

-A Sinatra app to connect with phpScheduleIt using the Room Wizard API.
+A Sinatra app enabling Room Wizard devices to connect with phpScheduleIt using the Room Wizard API.